williebonavente/studs-recs/README.md

 > `MAIN-RTN` - main process.

-> `INITIAL-RTN` - this is where input, output, accumulator, counter, constant string was declared.
+> `INITIAL-RTN` - this is where input, output, accumulator, counter, and constant string are declared.

-> `PROCESS-RTN` - Process routine whether deposit or withdraw - to add or to subtract to the current balance.
+> `PROCESS-RTN` - Process routine whether deposit or withdraw - to add or subtract to the current balance.

 > `SBREAK-RTN` - value reset function.